 Every nation on earth has issued a coronavirus travel advisory, as the spread of the disease is slowed by limiting the volume of people traveling country to country.
 While the US has not yet issued total coronavirus travel restrictions, there are travel bans in effect.
 This is one of the ways that the issue plays into Trump’s anti-globalist and “Build the Wall” narratives, and it helps to sell the idea of closed borders to those on the fence.

-However, not all politicians agree with the need for these border- and travel-related preventative measures.
-In their most recent debate, both Joe Biden and Bernie Sanders said that they would not close the border over the threat of COVID-19.
+However, not all politicians agree with the need for these border and travel-related preventative measures, as President Biden said that he would not close the border over the threat of COVID-19.

 Coronavirus has the potential to bring about substantial change in future elections, and these would invariably change the dynamics of the betting odds for such.